2mol/juricho.me/content/breakcore.md

 ## documentary

-There is a half-hour documentary from 2006 called [Notes On Breakcore](https://www.youtube.com/watch?v=40FJhPerCHo) which I find utterly adorable.
+There is an adorable half-hour documentary from 2006 called [Notes On Breakcore](https://www.youtube.com/watch?v=40FJhPerCHo).

 -> link to [archive.org](https://web.archive.org/web/20131012061844/http://notes.breakcore.net/) if you can still manage to run flashplayer videos.